cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

 # Managed Master Provisioning and Configuration ![Best Practice: Scalability](https://img.shields.io/badge/best_practice-scalability-blue)

 The dynamic provisioning of Managed Master by Operations Center is an important feature for managing many Jenkins Masters at scale with CloudBees Core on Kubernetes.
-The ability to quickly and easily provision two pizza team Managed Masters - that are also easier to manage than standalone OSS Jenkins Masters - provides enhance stability, security and better performance per team.
+The ability to quickly and easily provision two pizza team Managed Masters - that are also easier to manage than standalone OSS Jenkins Masters - provides enhanced stability, security and better performance per team.

 ## Provisioning Masters
 There are two types of Managed Masters for CloudBees Core: